What is a good kitty?

 But just because your cat’s natural behavior is well-founded, doesn’t mean you can live with it.

-While house hunting with Nancy, we discussed how to keep our cats from dashing outside into the vast San de Cristo Mountains.
+While house hunting with Nancy, we discussed how to keep my cats from dashing outside into the vast San de Cristo Mountains.
 “It’s easy,” she said, “I’ll show you exactly how to train your cat like I trained Fifi and they’ll never go outside again.”

 When you should compromise